 Representative samples of 30 oysters older than one year were taken at each of the 43 Disease Bar sites.
 Additional samples for disease diagnostics were collected from seed production areas, seed planting areas, and areas of special interest.
-Due to scarcities of oysters at two sampling sites (Flag Pond and Long Point), smaller subsamples were secured for disease assays.
+Because oysters were scarce at three sampling sites, smaller subsamples (n = 13, 20, 29) were obtained for disease assays.
 Oyster parasite diagnostic tests were performed by staff of the Cooperative Oxford Laboratory (COL).
 Data reported for Perkinsus marinus (dermo disease) are from Ray's fluid thioglycollate medium (RFTM) assays of rectum tissues.
 Prior to 1999, less-sensitive hemolymph assays were performed.
 Data reported for Haplosporidium nelsoni (MSX disease) have been generated by histology since 1999.
 Before 1999, hemolymph cytology was performed, while histology samples were examined for H. nelsoni only from selected locations.

 In this report, prevalence refers to the percentage of oysters in a sample that were infected, regardless of infection intensity (Appendix 2).
 Infection intensity categorically ranks the relative abundance of pathogen cells in analyzed oyster tissues.
-Mean infection intensities are averages calculated for all oysters in a sample or larger group, including zeroes for uninfected oysters.
-A categorical infection intensity range from zero to seven is used by MDNR to rank dermo disease intensities (See Gieseker 2001 for a complete description of parasite diagnostic techniques and calculations).
+Mean infection intensity is an average calculated for all oysters in a sample or larger group, and includes zeroes for uninfected oysters.
+A categorical infection intensity range from zero to seven is used by MDNR to rank dermo disease intensities (See Gieseker 2001 for details on disease methods and measures).